Orcomp/DemoWebsite/documentation/tooltips/tooltips.md

 	![Tooltip](img/Tooltips.png)

 - The position of fields on the tooltips can be changed
+- You can choose which fields to include or exclude
 	![Tooltip Settings](img/TooltipSettings.png)

 - Fields can be grouped into categories
 	![Tooltip Categories](img/ExpandedTooltips.png)

-	- Create as many categories as you like by editing the "Category" column
+	- Create as many categories as you like by editing the "Category" column in the "Attribute Management" grid.
+	Note, by default all fields belong to the "Misc" category if nothing is specified.

 - Categories can be expanded or collapsed so you can concentrate on the information that is important to you
 	![Tooltip Collapsed](img/CollapsedTooltips.png)